 - Thick, white, silver, or red patches of skin

 Types of Psoriasis

 - Plaque Psoriasis: This is the most common type of the condition which causes itchy and red plaques all over the body.
 It usually appears in the Elbow, lower back, scalp, and knees.

 - Guttate Psoriasis: This condition typically causes small, pink-red spots on your skin.
 They often appear on your trunk, upper arms, thighs or scalp.
 Most often the trigger for this is some skin injury.

 - Inverse psoriasis: The appearances of this kind are bright red, smooth, and shiny, but don’t have scales.
 Fungal infections are major triggers for this.

 - Nail Psoriasis: Half of those who are suffering from any other type of psoriasis suffer from this condition as well.
 The change to nail is eventually inevitable.
-Some of the symptoms include white chalk like patches under nail, pain in the area, separation of nail from the bed, colour changes and pitting of nail.
+Some of the symptoms include white chalk-like patches under nail, pain in the area, separation of the nail from the bed, color changes and pitting of nail.

 - Psoriatic Arthritis: Just like arthritis, this condition is also a result of joint inflammation.
 If a person is suffering from psoriasis for more than 10 years, then they are highly likely to develop this condition.
-Symptoms include nail discolouration, joint pain and swelling of fingers and toes.
+Symptoms include nail discoloration, joint pain, and swelling of fingers and toes.

 A variety of factors could trigger a psoriasis episode right from stress to an infection.
 In 70% of the cases, an external trigger is the cause behind awakening an inherited gene for psoriasis.